Home/Seeds/Lotus Seed

 How should lotus seeds be stored?

-Are lotus seeds good for diabetics?
+Are lotus seeds gluten-free?

 Can lotus seeds be eaten raw?